Drama: January 21, 2015 Issue [#6785]

 Don't forget to support our sponsor!

-ASIN: 0997970618
+ASIN: B01MQP5740

-Amazon's Price: $ 14.99
+Amazon's Price: $ 4.99

 Ask & Answer

-Comments I got for my last Drama Newsletter "Sad Drama.
+Comments I got for my last Drama Newsletter "Sad DramaOpen in new Window..

 Thank you for your praise of my newsletter and for giving me an item to showcase.

-Quick-Quill wrote: I lable Drama as somehting that isn't in one of the other obvious genres.
+Quick-Quill Author Icon wrote: I lable Drama as somehting that isn't in one of the other obvious genres.
 Not particularky a a mystery, fantasy acifi or thriller.
 A story that is character driven with the point being the conflicts or dramatic events.
 Nicklas Sparks comes t omy mind.

 Yes, definitely.

-SkyHawk - Into The Music wrote: Octobersun,
+SkyHawk - Into The Music Author Icon wrote: Octobersun,

 The writing I do that I consider "dramatic" usually has at least one conflict of some sort.
 It can be an overall conflict, say man vs nature (e.g. medical helicopter teams evacuating patients before a hurricane arrives).
 It can be personal conflicts (e.g. clashes of personalities, or scheming by one person to damage / destroy another's career).
 It could be man vs machine, such as mechanics having to deal with a helicopter that, despite their best efforts, can never stay in service because of needing more repairs.
 It can even be person vs future, as someone tries to figure where they go next in their career.

 I also feel that any good "drama" has at least momentary, well-placed splashes of "comedy."
 Case in point -- in the film "Apollo 13", the crew suddenly finds their CO2 levels climbing dangerously high.
 Freddo Hayes, who computed the rates, suddenly realizes he only figured for two people, not the whole three-person crew.
 Jack Swigert, a last-minute change to the crew, quips, "Does that mean I have to hold my breath?"
-A quick comedy line that punctuates the underlying dramatic problem. "road accident
+A quick comedy line that punctuates the underlying dramatic problem. "road accidentOpen in new Window.

 Love the many helicopters here.
 Especially the one with that cheeky personality and kept resisting repair attempts.
 That sounds like comedy gold right there.
 (If it weren't so serious.)